cameronkerrnz/cameronkerrnz.github.io/content/posts/2023/cel-go-for-policy-as-code.md

 ## Classifying the Workloads: CEL-Go

-The greatest predictor of something that is a large-long (given the information available in the ‘connection’ metrics) is the BindDN.
-This assumes you’re giving your different services their own service accounts to use to query your LDAP service.
-Not all services would be
+The greatest predictor of something that is a large (given the information available in the ‘connection’ metrics) is the BindDN.
+This assumes you’re assigning service-specific accounts to use to query your LDAP service.

 Small-long workloads are recognisable by the age of their connection.

-You could perhaps recognise large-short workloads by the lower age of their connection and the number of operations made on the connection.
-I haven’t explored that, but you could easily do so.

 That leaves everything else as small-short… although there is always room for something that is known but ‘weird’… the ‘NULLDN’ Bind DN is an example of this… maybe related to monitoring or cluster operations.

 So, the crux of this post is as follows:

-**How can I create a suitably expressive way for the user (admin) to create expressions that can be used in a policy?**
+**How can I create a suitably expressive way for the user (LDAP server admin) to create expressions that can be used in a policy?**

-I tried exploring this in different YAML schemas… but YAML by itself is not expressive enough; it would introduce too much coupling between the user and the developer.
-In other words it’s not flexible enough and the YAML schema and implementation would need to evolve too much and get too complex.
+I tried exploring this in different YAML schemas… but YAML (or JSON) by itself is not expressive enough; it would introduce too much coupling between the monitoring-user and the monitoring-tool-developer.
+In other words it’s not flexible enough and the YAML schema and implementation would need to evolve too much and get too complex, particularly if you were to share the tool with other parties.

 In the past, I’ve used embedded languages such as Javascript and Lua to implement custom business logic.
 That would certainly work here too, and would be even more customisable (eg. have it consult some other service).
-But that is rather more heavy-weight than we want here.
-It also needs to have complex sandboxing, and incurs more of a performance concern when run in the core data-path.
+But that is rather more heavy-weight than we need here.
+Such embedded languages often require runtime support and sandboxing, and incurs a performance cost that would be of concern if run in the core data-path.

 Enter the Common Expression Language (CEL), brought to us by Google.
 It’s not a complete language (not ‘Turing Complete’).
-Tt’s expressly designed to run in nanoseconds to microseconds, and there are implementations for multiple languages.
-CEL programs are additionally type-checked!
+It’s expressly designed to run in **nanoseconds to microseconds**, and there are implementations for multiple languages.
+CEL programs can also be type-checked!
 CEL can be found in a number of places today:

 - [Kubernetes API uses CEL](https://kubernetes.io/docs/reference/using-api/cel/) to declare validation rules, policy rules, and other constraints or conditions.
 - Google Cloud Certificate Authority Service, Envoy, the Open Policy Agent and more
 - CEL is a great tool for allowing an API (or human) user to specify filter conditions (eg. when requesting a set of API resources)

-I liken CEL to be similar to (but a bit heavier than) a regular expression.
+I liken CEL to be similar to a regular expression.
 You often use a regular expression in your data-path; it has a performance cost that you don’t tend to worry about too much, so long as you preprepare them.
 CEL programs, like regular expressions, really should be compiled and checked once, such as when you start your program, and then run many times (such as for every request).
+You can even persist the compiled code.

 I didn’t know CEL previously, but I learned CEL for Go using the [CEL-Go Codelab](https://codelabs.developers.google.com/codelabs/cel-go/index.html#0).
 It’s free.
 I should mention too that it’s been a while since I used Go, so I was relearning that at the same time.
 It was a fun few days.

 CEL has implementations for a few languages: Go, C++ and Java would be the best supported, because they are developed and used by Google.
 Other implementations exist for Python, Rust, Ruby and more, in varying stages of completeness.
-Tip: if you want to search for your favourite language, try searching for ‘TypeScript common expression language “cel”‘ (substitute TypeScirpt for the language in question).
+Tip: if you want to search for your favourite language, try searching for ‘TypeScript common expression language “cel”‘ (substitute TypeScript for the language in question).
 Searching for just ‘TypeScript “cel”‘ is not the happy path.

 ## Code Highlights